kalekundert/bind_dna/notebook/validate_p2a_display/notes.rst

 - The native RBS appears to be very weak.

-- See :expt:`??` for a discussion of why a strong RBS might not be a good idea.
+- See :expt:`97` for a discussion of why a strong RBS might not be a good idea.